shakfu/py-js/README.md

 **WARNING** this is pre-alpha software.

-If you are interested to try this out, please note that the default build script uses your existing brew installed python (currently 3.9) and assumes you have `pip installed cython`.
+If you are interested to try this out, please note that the current implementation only works on MacOS right now, and requires a compiler to be installed on your system (xcode or the commandline tools via `xcode-select --install` and that the default build script uses your existing homebrew installed python (currently 3.9.2) and assumes you have already `pip` installed `cython` (more detailed installation steps below if required)

-Clone the `py-js` source and run the following in the cloned repo to get the required submodule:
+Git Clone the `py-js` source and run the following in the cloned repo to get the required submodule:

 ```
 $ git submodule init